PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `None`; characterize the exact caller and ordering contract before changing it.
 Keep the following absolute-final dynamic rank-one rewrite fixed.
 Commit and push only; do not create or update a pull request.

+## Absolute-final normalization/attention result characterization checkpoint

+The absolute-final pair invokes flattened-global-normalization Pad propagation followed by mixed reduction/MirrorPad attention cleanup through one shared `ModelIRPassStateScope`.
+Each owner returns a stable mutation dictionary, and `run_recovery_invocations()` already returns the two callback results in the declared pass-ID order.
+The pair-specific runner currently omits that return, its lowerer helper declares `None`, and the primary path invokes the helper as a discarded expression.

+Strict expected-failure contracts now require ordered result propagation through all three boundaries: the pair runner returns the two dictionaries, the helper returns that tuple, and the primary path assigns it to `_absolute_final_normalization_attention_results`.
+The adjacent `_absolute_final_instancenorm_post_bias_stats` and `_absolute_final_dynamic_rank1_stats` assignments, zero-argument helper call, pass IDs, callback options, shared state scope, execution order, and TensorFlow-free behavior remain fixed.

+At implementation, add only return/assignment plumbing and accurate tuple type annotations.
+Do not add a summarizer, guard, reconciliation, pass execution, graph traversal, dependency, or metadata write, and do not reorder either pass or either adjacent boundary.
+Validate the pair owner, pass-efficiency, architecture, terminal orchestration, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- pair owner, pass-efficiency, architecture, and terminal orchestration:
+  `315 passed, 2 xfailed in 18.08s`
+- expanded broad related gate: `1266 passed, 2 xfailed in 30.29s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The two strict xfails are the deliberately unmet runner-return and lowerer- capture contracts; there are no unexpected failures.